 - Writes a program which can help me with my problem.
 Easily.

 - Writes a reasonably fast program.
-It doesn’t have to be super optimized, but there is no unecesary loop and so on.
+It doesn’t have to be super optimized, but there is no unnecessary loop and so on.

 - Writes a reasonably big program.
-It doesn’t have to be super small, but I don’t have to download all codes from NPM to see contact informations.
+It doesn’t have to be super small, but I don’t have to download all codes from NPM to see contact information.

-- Writes a program without notifications like “there is a new view of your page” or “many players haven’t see you for some time”.
+- Writes a program without notifications like “there is a new view of your page” or “many players haven’t seen you for some time”.

-Be a good computer programmer and write a good programs.
-World can be better. :-)
+Be a good computer programmer and write good programs.
+The world can be better. :-)